neuroinformatics-unit/datashuttle/docs/source/pages/community/guiding-principles.md

 started, especially during the early phase of a project when things may be very busy.
 The guiding principle is that some standardisation is better than no standardisation.

-**NeuroBlueprint** is not intended a rival or replacement for more established specifications, but rather as a stepping stone towards full standardisation.
+**NeuroBlueprint** is not intended as a rival or replacement for more established specifications, but rather as a stepping stone towards full standardisation.
 We aim to align as closely as possible to the BIDS specification and in future to provide conversion to NWB through **datashuttle**.